UGREEN Wifi Dongle, AX900 Wi-Fi 6 Wireless Adapter 6dBi A...

 Understanding the tp-link vs ugreen brand positioning helps explain why UGREEN dominates the adapter market whilst TP-Link focuses elsewhere.
 These companies have fundamentally different approaches to the networking market.

 TP-Link built its reputation on consumer networking infrastructure.
 Their routers, mesh systems, and range extenders appear in millions of UK homes.
-They focus on complete networking solutions rather than accessories, which explains their absence from the USB adapter market we’ve tested.
+They focus on complete networking solutions rather than accessories, which explains their absence from the USB adapter market covered here.

 UGREEN's strategy centres on connectivity accessories that complement rather than replace existing infrastructure.
 They've identified gaps in the market - like the need for reliable USB-C Ethernet adapters - and filled them with well-engineered, affordable products.
 This focused approach has made them the go-to brand for adapters and cables.